anas-p/iOS-Best-Practices-Coding-Style/Organise Xcode files.md

-# Way to Organize Project Files in Xcode by Group
+# Organize files in Xcode by Group
 - **Data Manager/**
     - Data/
         - DataStack1